-The most important thing: take action
+The most important thing you can do is take an action

 Note: If you own a business and are still "in business,” the rules for obtaining a payment arrangement are slightly different, particularly if you have employees and owe employment-related taxes.
 If this is your situation, you’ll need to work directly with the IRS to determine an acceptable arrangement.

 You need to consider your entire financial situation.
-Make a list of your assets and income, and consider other debts you might owe to figure out how much you can pay toward your tax debt.
+Make a list of your assets and income, and consider other debts you might owe to figure out how much you can pay on your tax debt.

 Before you enter into any kind of payment agreement, be sure you can pay that amount every month, on time.

 Note: If you have another way of getting money, like borrowing from a bank or an individual, it’s worth considering.
 The interest rate and fees charged by a bank or credit card company are usually lower than the combination of interest and penalties imposed by the IRS.

 Second: Choose the payment option that fits your situation

 If you can’t pay the full amount now, but can pay it within 120 days

 If you can’t pay in full immediately, the IRS offers additional time (up to 120 days) to pay in full.
 It’s not a formal payment option, so there’s no application and no fee, but interest and any penalties continue to accrue until the tax debt is paid in full.

 For information on the additional time up to 120 days, call the IRS toll-free at 1-800-829-1040 (individuals) or 1-800-829-4933 (businesses).